awslabs/aws-iot-greengrass-edge-connector-for-kinesis-video-stream/README.md

 ## Deploy the Greengrass component to your device ##

-Complete the following steps to deploy the edge Connector component to your core device:
+Complete the following steps to deploy the EdgeConnectorForKVS component to your core device:

 1. Sign in to the &GG; console.
 In the navigation menu, choose **Components**.
 2. On the **Components** page, on the **Public components** tab, choose <code>aws.iot.EdgeConnectorForKVS</code>.</para>